rbnmulder/magento2-sentry-filter-events/README.md

-# Magento 2 Sentry Filter vents
+# Magento 2 Sentry Filter Events

 This Magento 2 module makes it possible to filter Sentry events by exception message.